graceDev1/graceDev1/README.md

 <h2> Hey there!
-NSHOKANO BIRINDWA Grace 👋</h2>
+Grace NSHOKANO BIRINDWA 👋</h2>

 <h3>About Me</h3>

-I am Software developer
+I am Junior Front-end developer.
+Love look and feel, and get it all framed into web development.

 <h3>🛠 Tech.
 Stacks</h3>